 - officers or directors of the corporation if the licence is issued to a corporation

-- An auction sales business must employ individuals to conduct the auctions who are at least 18 years of age and either:
+An auction sales business must employ qualified auctioneers to conduct the auctions who are members in good standing of the Auctioneers' Association of Alberta, or:

-- have been an auctioneer in another jurisdiction for at least one (1) year, immediately prior to the date of sale
+- have successfully completed an auction course recognized by Service Alberta and Red Tape Reduction, or has been an auctioneer in another jurisdiction for at least one year, immediately prior to the date of sale

 - a Canadian citizen who has been a resident of Canada for at least 3 consecutive months immediately prior to the date of the sale or is a non-resident legally admitted to Canada under the Immigration and Refugee Protection Act (Canada)